saassenza/MADna/LAMMPS/README.md

 ```
 analyzes the fragment within nucleotides 5 and 14 (included) for the trajectory ```dump.lammpstrj```.
 The output is in four columns, giving for each frame the timestep, extension (nm), cumulate twist (rad) and crookedness.

+### 2) ComputeHelicalParameters_global.cpp
-2) **ComputeHelicalParameters_global.cpp** computes the various geometrical features of the molecule under inspection.
+It computes the various geometrical features of the molecule under inspection.
 Its usage is as follows:
 ```
 ComputeHelicalParameters_global trajectory seed prefix
 ```